 Straight Lapel

 “Straight lapel, 直襟, Zhi Jin” cheongsams have vertically arranged buttons, and the biggest characteristic of this style is its aesthetic lines.
-It has a high slimming effect that elongates the body, giving a feeling of elegance and grace.
+It has a high slimming effect that elongates the female body, giving a feeling of elegance and grace.
 The row of buttons on the straight lapel cheongsam has strong decorative qualities.
 This style is suitable for women with a round face and fuller figure.

 In conclusion, the cheongsam lapel is a distinctive and essential element of the traditional Chinese garment.
 Its shape, size, and positioning are key factors that contribute to the overall elegance of the cheongsam.
 While often overlooked, the lapel holds cultural significance and symbolism, highlighting the intricacies of Chinese history and design.